charlesflynn/agiledata/README.md

     salt-call state.highstate -l debug

 True errors in building the agiledata environment are much uglier than this.
 However, if you'd like to verify the installation, ssh into the VM with `vagrant ssh` and then run `sudo salt-call state.highstate -l debug`.
-Since this is a subsequent run, it should take only a minute or two to complete.
+This is a subsequent run, so it should take only a minute or two to complete.
 Since you are running the state directly rather than through Vagrant, you should see a true return code on success.

 ### Supported operating systems